-The idea for Drive lah was born out of frustration with the existing alternatives to rent a car in Europe and Asia.
+The idea for Drive lah was born out of frustration with the existing alternatives to renting a car in Europe and Asia.
 Renting from one of the established players was expensive, availability was spotty, and the cars always had to be picked up and dropped off at inconvenient locations.
 At the same time, the founders saw lots of potential in the sharing economy.

 “The world is moving more towards usership than ownership.
 Not everyone wants to own a car: it’s expensive and lies idle 95% of the time.
-We saw an opportunity to make cars more accessible, while lowering the cost of ownership for car owners.”
+We saw an opportunity to make cars more accessible while lowering the cost of ownership for car owners.”

-Speed to market was the key reason Gaurav and Dirk-Jan decided to use Sharetribe Flex to bring their idea to life.
+Speed to market was the key reason Gaurav and Dirk-Jan decided to use Sharetribe to bring their idea to life.